 These Snickerdoodle cookies are made without cream of tartar, but they are still the best you'll ever have!
-Soft and thick, with just the right cinnamon flavor!
+They are soft and thick, with just the right cinnamon flavor!

 Jump to:

-Soft Texture - The baking powder makes soft snickerdoodle cookies.
-They aren't quite as thick as Half Moon cookies, but they still rise tall and are the absolute perfect texture!
+Thanks to the baking powder, they have a wonderfully soft texture.
+While not quite as thick as Half Moon cookies, they still rise beautifully tall and achieve the perfect consistency.

-Amazing Flavor - Without the overpowering tangy flavor of cream of tartar the delicious taste of butter and cinnamon really shines!
+Everyone will love their fantastic flavor—without the overpowering tang of cream of tartar, the delicious taste of butter and cinnamon really shines.

-I love to include snickerdoodles on a cookie tray with caramel brownie cookies and lemon butter cookies!
+Best of all, you can whip up these treats using simple pantry ingredients you likely already have, saving you a trip to the grocery store.
+I love to include Snickerdoodles on a cookie tray with caramel brownie cookies and lemon butter cookies!

 Key Ingredients

-Butter - My original recipe called for a ½ cup of butter and a half cup of shortening, but the flavor is so much better with all butter!
-And with a few other recipe adjustments, the cookies are just as thick!
-Use room temperature butter for the best cookies.
+- Butter: My original recipe called for ½ cup of butter and ½ cup of shortening, but the flavor is so much better with all butter!
+With a few other recipe adjustments, the cookies are just as thick!
+Use room-temperature butter for the best cookies.

 - You can use a hand mixer or the paddle attachment with a stand mixer.

-- Start your mixer on low speed, then as the sugar mixes into the butter, increase it to high speed.
+- Start your mixer at low speed, then increase it to high speed as the sugar mixes into the butter.

 - Beat together for at least 2 full minutes.
-This allows the sugar to completely dissolve into the butter, providing a more even flavor throughout the cookie.
+This allows the sugar to dissolve into the butter completely, providing a more even flavor throughout the cookie.

-- It also adds some air into the dough, producing a lighter and fluffier cookie.
+- It adds air to the dough, producing a lighter and fluffier cookie.

-- Add the eggs and vanilla and beat an additional minute or two.
+- Add the eggs and vanilla and beat for an additional minute or two.

-- Mix the flour mixture into the wet ingredients on low speed.
+- Mix the flour mixture into the wet ingredients at a low speed.

 - Scrape the sides with a rubber spatula so that all of the ingredients are incorporated.

-- Turn your mixer off as soon as the flour is completely mixed in.
+- Turn your mixer off as soon as the flour is thoroughly mixed in.
 Over-mixing will result in a dry cookie.

 - Stir the cinnamon and sugar in a small bowl.